Nakiri vs Kiritsuke: Which Knife is Right for Your Kitchen?

 1. Blade Shape and Profile

 The Nakiri features a distinctive rectangular blade that looks almost like a small cleaver.
-Its straight cutting edge runs parallel to the spine, creating perfect 90-degree cuts.
+It's straight cutting-edge runs parallel to the spine, creating perfect 90-degree cuts.
 The blade typically measures 6-7 inches long and 2 inches tall.

 The Kiritsuke has a more angular appearance with a reverse tanto tip (flat edge leading to an angled point).
 Its longer profile, often 9.5–13 inches, gives it reach for larger ingredients.
 The blade combines straight and curved sections for different cutting motions.